 I have played all positions, but will most likely be a C, CIF, COF, and/or short-relief P at the next level.
-I want to stress that I am versatile.
-I was an All Region Team selection my sophomore season.
-My metrics are strong, but I'm working on consistency and speed.
+I am versatile and twitchy.
+I have been an all region select two years in a row (Sophomore and Junior).
 I recently ran a 4.7/40 and recorded a 32” vertical jump at my high school.
 I work daily on game type reps and seek to play against the best competition.
-I've made gains in the weight room this fall and will continue to progress throughout the year.
+I've made gains in the weight room this year and will continue to progress.
 My summer schedule is typically against national level teams and I transferred to a public school (Harlem HS) to face stronger competition.
 My assistant coach recently told me that I bring energy to the weight room.
 That's how I want to be viewed, as a guy that does more than the rest.
 Is it leading to results?
-Absolutely, I’ve caught 150+ innings and we are ranked 20th Nationally.
+Absolutely, I caught over 210 innings this Spring without any injuries.

-Academically I have maintained a 4.0 average and tried the ACT my sophomore year.
-I will test again in the coming year.
+Academically I have maintained a 4.0 average and scored a 23 on the ACT.
 I stay active within my community by assisting my father with coaching youth basketball at my local church.
 We are in the process of trying to expand it to other sports and fitness-type nights.
 I've also been staying after school to work with underclassmen on hitting.
 I guess you could say that I started an offseason baseball club that keeps growing.
+And I recently started giving catching lessons.

 Batter's SO | 51 |